 Experienced senior management team led by our founder.
 Our senior management team has extensive industry and leadership experience.
 Michael D. Hays, our Chief Executive Officer and President, founded NRC Health in 1981.
 Prior to launching the Company, Mr. Hays served as Vice President and as a Director of SRI Research Center, Inc. (now known as the Gallup Organization).
-Our Chief Financial Officer, Kevin Karas, CPA, has extensive financial experience having served as CFO at two previous companies, along with healthcare experience at Rehab Designs of America, Inc. and NovaCare, Inc. Jona Raasch has served as our Chief Operating Officer for most of the last 31 years and as Chief Executive Officer of the Governance Institute for more than 15 years.
-Helen Hrdy was appointed as our Chief Growth Officer in 2020.
-Prior to this position Ms. Hrdy served as our Senior Vice President, Customer Success, for eight years.
+Helen Hrdy was appointed as our Chief Customer Officer in January 2024.
+Prior to this position Ms. Hrdy served as our Chief Growth Officer for three years and our Senior Vice President, Customer Success, for eight years.
+In January 2024, Jason Hahn, Christophe Louvion, and Andy Monnich joined our management team as Chief Revenue Officer, Chief Product Technology Officer and Chief Corporate Development Officer, respectively.
+They have track records of success in similar positions at leading healthcare information and technology companies such as Press Ganey, Perceptyx, Episource, PatientPop, and Practicing Excellence.